 Notice of Name Change, Transfer of Ownership, and/or Acquisition/Merger/Sale

 Accredited DMCs are required to promptly notify the Commission regarding any information that reflects significant changed circumstance in the business, eligibility, geographic scope, corporate status or structure, insurance, financial, or any other information that is modified from that provided to the Commission with the initial application or renewal form, including but not limited to change of name, transfer of ownership, or the merger, consolidation, or acquisition/sale of the DMC (see Change of Ownership form below).
 Such notice does not imply automatic transfer of Accreditation.

 Revocation of Accreditation Status

 Accreditation may be subject to revocation for the following reasons:

 - The DMC has made a material misstatement on the application or in any representation to the Commission, whether intentional or unintentional

 - The DMC no longer meets one or more of the ADMC Program Standards

-- Non-payment of accreditation Reaffirmation or Renewal fees.
+- Non-payment of annual accreditation maintenance fees.